karmaniverous/serify-deserify/README.md

 /* LET'S TRY IT OUT... */

-// Let's store a BigInt in the Redux store. const unserializable = 42n; // Normally Redux would choke on this!
+// Put a BigInt into a Custom instance and store it in Redux. const unserializable = new Custom(42n); // Normally Redux would choke on this!

 // Try sending it to the store. dispatch(setValue(unserializable)); // SUCCEEDS!